 Plan, organize, and oversee multiple projects and programs.

-Operate and use modern office equipment including computer and various software applications.
+Operate and use modern office equipment including computers and various software applications.

 Minimum Requirements: